Premier League fixtures 2019/2020: Confirmed TV schedule for all remaining games - by channel and free-to-air

 Premier League fixtures have been confirmed for the remainder of the 2019/20 season.

-It’s back.
-Premier League football returned at the weekend with a mixed bag of results that all-but confirm the final few weeks of the season are set to bring the drama in bucketloads.
+Premier League football has entered the second round of lockdown matches with plenty to get excited about.

-Ironically, Liverpool underwhelmed on their return to duty with a dismal draw to Everton but continue to boast a commanding lead over Manchester City in the title race.
-The Reds could cross the finish line very shortly, potentially this week, depending on results.
-They need just five points to secure the trophy.
+Liverpool underwhelmed on their return to duty with a draw against rivals Everton but could be crowned champions this week if they beat Crystal Palace on Wednesday and Manchester City fail to beat Chelsea on Thursday.

-Chelsea remain in pole position for a Champions League spot but Manchester United’s pre-lockdown form suggests they could be real threat, especially given the flashes of brilliant between Bruno Fernandes and Paul Pogba in their fledgling partnership.
+The Blues remain in pole position for a Champions League spot and will hope to threaten City, but Manchester United’s pre-lockdown form suggests they could pose a genuine threat, especially given the flashes of brilliance between Bruno Fernandes and Paul Pogba in their fledgling partnership.

-Outsiders Wolves remain in the hunt for success following a dazzling season, though Sheffield United may have let their chance slip after two games without a win to restart their campaign.
+Tottenham face relegation-threatened London rivals West Ham as they seek to climb the ladder, while Arsenal are rolling around in mid-table having fallen out of the gates following the restart.

-North London rivals Arsenal and Tottenham linger just outside the top six and must pick up the pace if they are to secure a Europa League berth.
+Bournemouth, Aston Villa and Norwich all tasted defeat at the weekend and continue to occupy the bottom three places, while Watford and Brighton picked up points to stave off danger for now.

 NOW TV has a Sports Pass for £25 a month to help you watch the remaining games – more on that below as we explain what to watch where.